Rome2Rio

 What companies run services between Ireland and Port Isaac, England?

 There is no direct connection from Ireland to Port Isaac.
-However, you can take the vehicle to Red Cow, walk to Red Cow Luas, take the line 726 bus to Dublin Airport Zone 16, walk to Dublin Airport (DUB) airport, fly to Newquay Cornwall Airport (NQY), walk to Newquay Airport, take the line 94 bus to Bus Station, then take the bus to The Pea Pod.
-Alternatively, you can take a vehicle from Spencer Dock to Port Isaac via The Point, Dublin Ferryport B+I, Holyhead, Holyhead, Crewe, Birmingham New Street, Plymouth, and Bodmin Parkway in around 14h 59m.
+However, you can take the vehicle to Red Cow, walk to Red Cow Luas, take the line 726 bus to Dublin Airport Zone 16, walk to Dublin Airport (DUB) airport, fly to Newquay Cornwall Airport (NQY), then take the taxi to Port Isaac.
+Alternatively, you can take a vehicle from Spencer Dock to Port Isaac via The Point, Dublin Ferryport B+I, Holyhead, Holyhead, Stafford, Birmingham New Street, Plymouth, and Bodmin Parkway in around 15h 1m.

 Airlines